-Lunch and Recess Schedule 2016-2017
+Lunch and Recess Schedule 2018-2019

-Hot lunches, a la carte items, and drinks (milk/juice) are provided by our own cafeteria service Monday through Thursday.
-On Fridays, students need to bring a brown bag lunch.
+A daily choice of a hot lunch, an alternate item, or a salad of the day will be available for purchase through our cafeteria service Monday through Friday.
+Students may also bring a brown bag lunch any day of the week.
 We remind parents that lunches should be nutritious.
 Children are not allowed to bring any highly caffeinated and/or energy drinks to school.
 Forgotten lunches should be placed in the designated container in the cafeteria.